- Dathan Paterno, Clinical Director: 847-401-4608

 Olga Zavgorodnya is a Licensed Professional Counselor.
 She holds a Master’s Degree in Clinical Mental Health Counseling from Marquette University in Milwaukee, Wisconsin.

+Olga has been working with Park Ridge Psychological Services since 2012 as a psychometrician, and later furthered her career as a therapist.
 Olga has experience working with children, adolescents and adult populations.
 In past years, Olga has worked at Wheaton St. Francis Hospital as an Emergency Room Behavioral Liaison, Holocaust Community Services as a Clinical Case Manager and ongoing researcher for Marquette University.
 This work has brought her knowledge of individuals across the whole human developmental life span.

 She specializes in Trauma, Grief, Depression and Anxiety.
 Her practices stem from Mindfulness, Cognitive-Behavioral and Multicultural perspectives.
 She strongly believes that each client deserves to have an individualized approach from the best evidence based therapies available to us.
 As an abundant amount of research is derived, more techniques are available to be explored and applied appropriately to therapy sessions, for the most successful outcome.
 No one person is the same, therefore, allowing Olga to select the best strategies based on identifying the needs and mental status of the client, at the present moment.
 Everyone has unique needs; therefore, everyone deserves to have a unique experience on their journey to mental health well-being.